 They were featured in the movie Eat, Pray, Love and ever since then, they see thousands of tourists every year.
-There is a small village that has sprung up at the entrance that is soley supported by the new wave of tourism.
+There is a small village that has sprung up at the entrance that is solely supported by the new wave of tourism.

 Also, arriving early gives you plenty of time to enjoy the terraces from the inside, not just the overlook off the road.
 Which is what we spent our time doing.

 If you ask nicely to one of the sale stalls, the locals will point you in the right direction to access the terraces.
 There are many steps that will take you down the large hill and to the base of the terraces.

 On either side of you is field after field of gold glowing rice lined with bright green terraces.
-It really is a site to see.
+It really is a sight to see.
 So many people visit this site for only 10 minutes, take a photo from the top of the overlook and leave.

 The paths are well groomed and you will come across the occasional ‘toll’ station.
-In these random stations you will be asked to provide a donation for the maintenance of the paths.
+In these random stations, you will be asked to provide a donation for the maintenance of the paths.

-You will be blown away by the sure beauty of the terraces as you make your way to the top.
-There are many beautiful things in this World and this is one that you stand at in awe by the brilliant engineering of the design to the lush beauty of the bright green grass.
+You will be blown away by the pure beauty of the terraces as you make your way to the top.
+There are many beautiful things in this world and this is one that you stand at in awe by the brilliant engineering of the design to the lush beauty of the bright green grass.

 Just when we thought we had spent enough time here and started making our way down, we noticed some people coming from a side path and decided to check it out for ourselves.
 Turns out, it was a good thing we did.

 Luckily, we saw only one dead snake and no live ones.
-We did hear a couple screams and witness some running, which I can only guess was other people having encounters with them but we never saw one.
+We did hear a couple of screams and witness some running, which I can only guess was other people having encounters with them but we never saw one.

 So don’t let your fears of seeing a snake stop you from taking the chance to explore this beautiful little piece of the World in Bali.
-Despite it’s commercialism at the entrance it is worth a stop and makes for an affordable and mesmerizing day trip.
+Despite its commercialism at the entrance it is worth a stop and makes for an affordable and mesmerizing day trip.

 ~The hidden rice terraces, aren’t they beautiful?~